How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Label and rotate batteries evenly to ensure consistent aging and prevent premature failure.

-rotate DJI batteries, label drone batteries, uneven aging
+rotate DJI batteries, label drone batteries, and uneven aging

 Consumables